kubecost/docs/apis/apis-overview/assets-api.md

 ## Enable CPU and RAM cost breakdown

-As of v1.106, Prometheus queries for CPU and RAM mode breakdown are disabled by default.
+Prometheus queries for CPU and RAM mode breakdown are disabled by default.
 To receive these metrics, you must manually enable them by setting the Helm flag:

 ```
 .Values.kubecostModel.assetModeBreakdownEnabled = true